Gh0stAn0n/hunter/README.md

 ### Script Usage

-just launch the script by typing:
+launch the script by typing:

 ![pic](https://user-images.githubusercontent.com/102325071/198970600-7e97f9da-5704-4b2c-b831-8240417b6b5f.png)

--h (stand for help) for more flags options.
+-h (stand for help) for more info about the flags option.

 -I (stand for Info) for more info about the script.